What is a Caveat on a Will?

 In relation to probate, a caveat is a notice that certain actions cannot be taken without the person who has placed the caveat (the Caveator) being informed.
 A caveat is used to prevent further administrative actions being taken until any disputes have been resolved.

-What affect does a caveat have on an application for probate?
+What affect does it have on an application for probate?

 A caveat will stop an application for a grant of probate from going ahead for a period of 6 months.
 This means that if an application is made to the probate office it will not be granted until the caveat is lifted.
-The estate cannot be administered whilst a caveat is in place.
+The estate cannot be administered whilst this restriction is in place.

 Why would a caveat be placed on an estate?

 There are many reasons why a caveat may be placed on an estate.
 These reasons will revolve around a dispute.
-A caveat is typically issued when;
+Restrictions can be placed on a estate when;

 - There are disputes over who is entitled to apply for a grant of probate